for Liberal Studies (Media & Communications)

 Students focus on understanding critical television studies from its foundations to recent developments such as video-sharing platforms (e.g. YouTube and Vine) and internet television (e.g. Netflix and Web TV).
 The module introduces research and theories exploring the role of television in human societies from its early development to current practices in television, video and related industry.
 Students investigate and study questions elicited through reading, discussion, research and industry insights.
 This course critically examines the role of television in shaping social trends such as the rise of celebrity culture, factual entertainment, and participatory media.

 This is an open module designed to facilitate advanced studies of emerging and cutting-edge issues relevant to media and/or public relations related fields.
-This module reflects the dynamics of subject areas which are marked by rapid change, widespread innovations and the continual emergence of contemporary issues and phenomenon.
+This module reflects the dynamics of subject areas which are marked by rapid change, widespread innovations and the continual emergence of contemporary issues and phenomena.
 This module may examine particular topics, cases, theories and/or practices related to the fields of media and communications and/or public relations.
 Broadly, this module addresses current issues relevant to students in preparation for a variety of professional contexts.
 This module may focus on any subject related to change or traditions in media and public relations disciplines and practices.
 Some topics could include content on: diaspora and media; reality television: theory and practice; branding, advertising and image in politics; new media and society; marketing and culture; global trends; or other timely topics.

 The module is designed to build upon the student’s previous experience and knowledge of Media Production, but now specifically within the field of TV studio production.
 Students will research some of the existing television and live broadcast formats and discuss their advantages, disadvantages and limitations.
-Working in groups, students will write, produce and record their own new magazine programmes, helping them to gain understanding of the reality and limitations of live television, broadening their existing technical terminology and gaining practical experience in many aspect of studio production.
+Working in groups, students will write, produce and record their own new magazine programmes, helping them to gain understanding of the reality and limitations of live television, broadening their existing technical terminology and gaining practical experience in many aspects of studio production.

 The purpose of this module is to bring together the breadth of a Liberal Arts student’s learning and experience to bear on a major project.
 Starting from the student’s major area of study the project will reach out to incorporate elements from the totality of learning on the programme and the realisation of the breadth that a Liberal Arts graduate has achieved.
 The Capstone can take the form of a reflective practice-based project or a traditional written dissertation subject to meeting the word-length equivalencies below.
 The Capstone will run over two semesters and will be supervised by a minimum of one supervisor although two may be allocated depending on the nature of the work.